-- collects and analyzes data
+- Collection and analysis of MCH data

-- designs special studies for MCH issues
+- Design of special studies for MCH issues

-MCH Epidemiology supports the MCH Unit
+MCH Epidemiology also supports the MCH Unit

 The Wyoming Women and Infant Health Program focuses on infants aged 0 to 1 and women of reproductive age (15-44 years).